oneeve8/kobble-data/content/Tutorial2.md

 You might just want to do something as simple as keeping all your internet bookmarks organised.

+You may want to organise and manage other kinds of

 Or you may want to keep track of work related information.

 If you are a student, you may want to keep track of your study notes, or even create a presentation that you could use as flash cards for memorising.